domgom/kontr/README.md

 ## Important warning
 Current version is 0.0.1 and although is fairly usable please consider it **EXPERIMENTAL** with DSL interfaces subjected to changes.

-## Requirements
-The recommended versions are the latest ones available:
-- Java 21 or higher
-- Kotlin 1.9.22 or higher

 ## Dependencies
 #### Maven
 ```xml